Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 1 - Download from above
   - 2 - Open your **"Bin64"** game folder, example:
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
-  - 3a- (Mega.nz) unzip files and "Backup" folder from the zip, to the game "Bin64" folder
+  - 3a- (Mega.nz) unzip files and "Backup" folder from the zip, to "Bin64" folder
-  - 3b- (GitHub) unzip files and "Backup" folder inside `zip\***main` folder, to the game "Bin64" folder
+  - 3b- (GitHub) unzip files and "Backup" folder inside `zip\***main` folder, to "Bin64" folder
     ❗ IMPORTANT: the "Backup" folder is NECESSARY!
   - 4 - Run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI
   - 5 - You can play.